kn274621/AboutMe/README.md

 I have been interested in programming since I was young.
 My first experience programming was a guided class on modding Minecraft in Java when I was 11.
 Since then, the majority of my programming experience is in C++ at Ohio University.
 I also have experience in Python and C#.

 My most recent programming education experience is in Unity using C#.
 I am taking a Games Programming class at the University of Galway, where my final project will be to design my own 3D video game.
 I am incredibly excited for this project and can't wait to share it once it's done!

+My portfolio is still growing, but most of my highlights can be found at my GitHub list [here](https://github.com/stars/kn274621/lists/ou-c-project-portfolio).